cherise-tan/playing-with-ruby/README.md

 ### Personal additions to the game
 * Tell the user how many lives they have left
 * Specify text depending on how many lives are left (i.e. "two lives left" vs. "one life left")
-* Serialize number of turns so this can be changed easily
+* Serialize number of turns at the top of the programme, so this can be changed easily